kvarak/dnd/docs/_Classes/warlock.md

 Paranoid and reclusive, he no longer leaves his inner sanctum.
 He is always stoic, emotionless, and expressionless.
 He remains this way constantly even in the heat of battle.
 Dispater is the very definition of caution.
 He is vigilant beyond compare, weaving a web of impenetrable defenses around himself and his holdings.
 His plans are far-reaching, taking generations to come to fruition.
 Yet he is not a craven, frightened fiend who grasps at power out of fear of losing it.
 He is calm, composed, and charming.
 He is the perfect gentleman, not given to emotional outbursts or acts of passion.
 He knows the political games of the Nine Hells, and he's one of the best players.
 Dispater has a finger in everything.
 He has agents scattered throughout the layers, all working toward some convoluted scheme.

 ### Infernal Bulwark
-Starting at first level, you gain proficiency with medium and heavy armor, as well as proficiency with shields.
+Gain 2 skill points to spent on *Armor* combat skills.

 ### Aura of Fortitude
-Starting at level 6, any ally within 20 feet of you gains a +2 bonus to AC or saving throws (their choice).
+Any ally within 20 ft gains a +2 bonus to AC or saving throws (their choice).
 You do not gain this benefit.
-At level 14, the radius of this aura extends to 40 feet around you.
+At level 14, the radius of this aura extends to 40 ft around you.

 ### Hellish Warding
-Starting at level 10, you can concentrate on up to two abjuration spells at the same time.
+You can concentrate on up to two abjuration spells at the same time.
 However, while you are concentrating on both of these spells, you may cast no additional spells, with the exception of cantrips.
 If you fail a concentration check, you lose both spells.

 ### Iron Flesh
-Starting at level 14, you gain resistance one of the following damage types: piercing, slashing, or bludgeoning.
+You gain resistance one of the following damage types: piercing, slashing, or bludgeoning.
 Once you make this choice, it cannot be changed.
 This invulnerability can only be overcome by a weapon that is both magic and silver.